 Step number two define the location of each question in your assessment template so that Crowdmark can separate them for grading.
 You can set a questions label and maximum points as well as indicate whether the question is a bonus which means that it won’t count towards the assessments total point value, save and continue once you have defined the location of each question in your assessment template.
 If you’re using bubble sheets for multiple choice questions, you will need to select Edit answer key to fill out the multiple choice answer key.
 This is what our system will use for auto grading.
 Select the correct answers and then choose a point value on the left hand side.
 More options can be found by selecting multiple choice settings in the Questions page.

+Step number three manage scans of student work.
 Once students have written the assessment the completed booklets will need to be scanned and uploaded as a PDF for grading.
-Click Upload booklets and drag and drop or browse for your PDF file.
+Drag and drop or browse for your PDF file.
 Crowdmark will process the QR codes to ensure that each page goes to the correct location for grading.
-If the exam pages are out of order, you don’t need to worry – Crowdmark’s QR codes will keep them organized for you.
-If a QR code can’t be read, you will see an error message.
+If the exam pages are out of order, you don’t need to worry crowd marks QR codes will keep them organized for you.